fwang2/ioutils/README.md

-A Collection of I/O utilities
+# A Collection of I/O utilities

-===
+## bio-fairlio

-- bio-fairlio: block I/O testing driver for fair-lio
+Block I/O testing driver for fair-lio

+## xdd

+Filesystem I/O testing driver for xdd

+## misc

+- `genfiles.py` - simple script to generate a set of files with specified size.